jfkw/obs-service-go_modules/README.md

 ### Q: Does `obs-service-go_modules` cache Go module downloads to save time and bandwidth?

 A: Yes.
-For local use with `osc service disabledrun`, `obs-service-go_modules` uses the standard module cache `~/go/pkg/mod`.
+For local use with `osc service manualrun`, `obs-service-go_modules` uses the standard module cache `~/go/pkg/mod`.
 Subsequent runs of `obs-service-go_modules` with a populated cache will finish in less time.